TrickfireRobotics/Documentation/Top-Level Requirements.md

     * 2.1.3 Manually input directional instructions for driving
     * 2.1.4 Execute a digging procedure
 ### 3. Communication Subsystem
-* 3.1 The communication subsystem **shall** monitor all top level diagnostic communication, and display them in the command center.
+* 3.1 The communication subsystem **shall** monitor all top level diagnostic communications, and display them in the command center.
 * 3.2 The communication subsystem **shall** render necessary and sufficient data to the command center to control the mission.
-* 3.3 The communication subsystem could monitor compressed forward and rear video feeds when requested.
+* 3.3 The communication subsystem **could** monitor compressed forward and rear video feeds when requested.
-* 3.4 The communication subsystem should monitor bandwidth of communications.
+* 3.4 The communication subsystem **shall** monitor bandwidth of communications.
 * 3.5 The communication subsystem **shall** adhere to NASA rules and regulations:
     <https://www.nasa.gov/sites/default/files/atoms/files/2018_rulesrubrics_partii.pdf>
-* 3.6 The subsystem could encrypt all incoming and outgoing transmissions
+* 3.6 The subsystem **could** encrypt all incoming and outgoing transmissions
 * 3.7 The communication subsystem **shall** be able to receive incoming transmissions at all times.
 ### 4. Sensor Subsystem
 * 4.1 Individual sensor subsystems **shall**: